Best Juicing Recipes for Weight Loss (Here are 10 of them)

 The fiber content makes chia seeds in itself filling and it has another side benefit – it feeds good bacteria to your gut and keeps it healthy.

 An alternative to chia seeds would be flaxseeds.
 This is also a rich source of Omega 3 acids and protein.
-If you’re adding this to your juice, get the grounded variety so it is much easier to use.

 How to Juice?